archeryue/easy.video/Coding_Blog.md

  - 9:15 I've set up the web framework with cursor, and have it run a self-test.
 The UI issues are pretty obvious, but at least it's running.
 Time to go downstairs for a bowl of noodles—I'm starving.
  - 10:30 I've spent a lot of time adjusting the UI, and it's just a waste of time.
 I should test the gemini api instead.
 Now I need to head out -- I have a lunch appointment with an old friend.
  - 15:20 Back to work!
 Let's test the gemini API first.
+ - 17:55 Finally Finished the gemini API test.
+Waste a ton of time to test the video api.
+Add an intention check module before generation.
+For now, I just download the generated videos into the public/videos dir.
+I should upload the videos to the OSS I think.
+But that’s not urgent—I might first make the canvas support multiple images and videos, and then support the prompt for generating videos from multiple images.
+Acctually I feel hungry now, time to eat.